 Three Tips For Planning Your Sales Kickoff Meeting

 Year end is fast approaching.
 You know what that means right?
 Holiday parties?
 Wrong.
 It’s time to start planning your sales kickoff meeting.
-In this three part series Menemsha Group offers tips for planning your sales kickoff meeting, ideas for running your sales kickoff meeting and suggestions for how to select a keynote speaker to participate in your sales kickoff meeting.
+In this three part series Menemsha Group offers tips for selecting a keynote speaker, and ideas for running your sales kickoff meeting and now, three tips for planning your sales kickoff meeting.

 In theory, sales kickoff meetings are supposed to be full of excitement and energy.
 They’re supposed to inspire team members and push people out of their comfort zone to apply new sales strategies for the coming year.
 Everyone is supposed to walk out of their sales kickoff meeting dying to get back on the phones so they can share all of their new ideas.
 But do they?

 I have been part of sales kickoff meetings that have been flat out awesome and super fun and others that have been downright boring and awkward.
 Let’s face it, putting together a sales kickoff meeting is a big investment.
 But they also require having a strategy and proper planning.
 Here are three tips for planning your 2014 sales kickoff meeting.